trilinos/TrilinosWiki/Policies--|-Testing.md

 The first build can be based directly on a git clone, rather than a release-like tarball, but some errors will only be detected when building from a tarball.

-**Experimental Testing**: Experimental Code [[Experimental Dashboard](http://testing.sandia.gov/cdash/index.php?project=Trilinos&display=project&filtercount=1&showfilters=1&field1=groupname/string&compare1=61&value1=Experimental)]
+**Experimental Testing**: Experimental Code [[Experimental Dashboard](http://testing.sandia.gov/cdash/index.php?project=Trilinos&date=2016-11-30&filtercount=1&showfilters=1&field1=groupname&compare1=61&value1=Experimental)]

 The experimental dashboard contains a host of experimental builds where no emails are sent out for failed builds.
 Some of these experimental builds are run by cron jobs every night.
-Regularly scheduled builds that are run as experimental builds usually have some issues that result in several failed package builds or test failures and are not ready for "prime time" yet. he goal is to get these builds to a state where they can be moved over to regular nightly builds where emails will be sent out reporting failures.
+Regularly scheduled builds that are run as experimental builds usually have some issues that result in several failed package builds or test failures and are not ready for "prime time" yet.
+The goal is to get these builds to a state where they can be moved over to regular "Nightly" builds where emails will be sent out reporting failures.

 Other experimental builds are run by individual developers (for running coverage testing for instance).
-A good way to post experimental builds is with the 'dashbaord' target run with [`make dashboard`](https://trilinos.org/docs/files/TrilinosBuildReference.html#dashboard-submissions).
+A good way to post experimental builds from a local git repo and build directory is to use the 'dashbaord' target run with [`make dashboard`](https://trilinos.org/docs/files/TrilinosBuildReference.html#dashboard-submissions).

-By default, the test category set for nightly testing is `Trilinos_TEST_CATEGORIES=NIGHTLY` which matches to the `CATEGORIES` options `BASIC` or `NIGHTLY` passed into [`TRIBITS_ADD_TEST()`](https://tribits.org/doc/TribitsDevelopersGuide.html#tribits-add-test) and [`TRIBITS_ADD_ADVANCED_TEST()`](https://tribits.org/doc/TribitsDevelopersGuide.html#tribits-add-advanced-test) in the test CMakeLists.txt files.
+By default, the test category set for experimental testing is `Trilinos_TEST_CATEGORIES=NIGHTLY` which matches to the `CATEGORIES` options `BASIC` or `NIGHTLY` passed into [`TRIBITS_ADD_TEST()`](https://tribits.org/doc/TribitsDevelopersGuide.html#tribits-add-test) and [`TRIBITS_ADD_ADVANCED_TEST()`](https://tribits.org/doc/TribitsDevelopersGuide.html#tribits-add-advanced-test) in the test CMakeLists.txt files.

 **Weekly Coverage Testing**: Secondary Tested Code [[Current coverage results](http://testing.sandia.gov/extended/cdash/index.php?project=Trilinos&display=project&filtercount=2&showfilters=1&filtercombine=and&field1=buildstarttime/date&compare1=83&value1=7%20days%20ago&field2=buildname/string&compare2=66&value2=_COV) (as of last Saturday)]

+**NOTE: REGULAR COVERAGE TESTING IS CURRENTLY DISABLED!!!**

 Every Saturday morning, a set of coverage tests is run after the other nightly tests are finished.
 An MPI and a SERIAL build are performed where the coverage for each package is accumulated after running each of the package's test suite.